Back to Blog

 Can someone screen-record the viewer and extract geometry?

-They would get pixel data only—no mathematical precision.
-Reconstructing NURBS from video is impractical for anything beyond simple shapes.
+They would get pixel data only—no CAD file.
+Reconstructing precise NURBS geometry from video is generally impractical, but screenshots can still leak appearance details.

 Is this as good as an NDA?

-It's complementary.
-An NDA creates legal recourse; pixels-not-files prevents the leak in the first place.
+It’s complementary.
+An NDA creates legal recourse; pixels-not-files reduces the chance of geometry leaking through sharing.
 Use both.

 What about OBJ or STL for 3D printing customers?